malavikasmenon/til/azure-databricks-spark/notes.md

     - notebook workflow utilities - to chain different notebooks together and use one from the other
 - dbutils package is quite helpful, you can access it from all languages like python, scala, R. And write code programmatically, for example, file system can be accessed by dbutils.fs
 - for adhoc tasks we can use magic commands like %fs, but dbutils.fs can be used in jobs or when we're accessing fs methods from within a program.

+# Azure Data Lake
+Various forms of authentication available for Azure Data Lake
+- session scoped: only for the duration of the session in a given notebook
+- cluster scoped: at a cluster level, for any notebooks attached to the cluster
+- Azure access directory (AAD) credential
+- Unity catalog

+Containers can be thought of as equivalent to folders/directories

+### Authentication using access keys
+- When accessing data in ADL from databricks, we need to give one of the 2 access keys to Databricks so it can read the data.
+This is done by setting up a spark configuration in databricks notebook
+- ABFS driver is used to access data from ADL. use dbutils.fs
+- access keys give full access, so this is not ideal in cases where we want to restrict access to certain users (eg give only read only access).
+This is when shared access signature tokens come into picture

+### Authenticate using Shared Access Signature (SAS) tokens
+SAS tokens provide more fine grained access to your storage account wrt type of files, permissions, ip address, time period of access etc.